wabisukecx/M5Cube/README.md

-# M5Cube Universal - Orientation-Based Multiplayer Timer
+# M5Cube - Orientation-Based Multiplayer Timer

 A universal multiplayer game timer application for both M5Stack Fire and CoreS3, inspired by the DGT Cube.
 The device automatically detects orientation using the built-in IMU sensor to manage up to 5 individual player timers.
 Device type is automatically detected and the UI adapts accordingly.